Board of Directors

 In addition to the field of animal protection, Kirvil has worked in a management capacity on issues related to the environment, natural resource management, and energy.
 She has held management positions with Seattle City Light, Tacoma Power, the Puget Sound Water Quality Authority, and the City of Seattle.

-works with primate and various other wildlife sanctuaries in the United States, and oversees GFAS’ accreditation program for sanctuaries and rescue/rehabilitation centers internationally.
+Jackie Bennett has worked with primate and various other wildlife sanctuaries for GFAS since 2012 and oversees the accreditation program for sanctuaries and rescue/rehabilitation centers in Africa and Asia.
 Jackie practiced law in the Washington, DC area for nearly two decades before entering the non-profit arena professionally.
-While still in private practice, she became involved as a volunteer for several non-profit organizations, and was recognized for her community service achievements.
+While still in private practice, she became involved as a volunteer for several non-profit organizations and was recognized for her community service achievements.
 Prior to joining GFAS, Jackie worked as the executive director of a non-profit animal welfare organization, where her experience included membership outreach, program development, and grant administration.
 She has also served on the Board of Directors of a local non-profit organization.

 Jackie holds an undergraduate degree from Harvard University and a J.D. from Georgetown University Law Center.
 She resides in the Washington DC area.

-serves in the role as Director of Accreditation-Equine for Global Federation of Animal Sanctuaries.
+Valerie Taylor joined GFAS in the role as Director of Programs-Equine for Global Federation of Animal Sanctuaries in 2016.

 Valerie’s educational background includes a degree in Equine Studies, as well as two certificates in the Equine Assisted Activities and Therapies field.
 She is a life-long horse owner and rider, and believes rescued animals are simply the best!
 Valerie lives with her family in Wichita, KS.

-previously worked as Education and Technology Manager for PetSmart Charities for eight years, and prior to that, worked in Human Resources in municipal government.
+Robin Mason has been with GFAS since 2010 after previously working as Education and Technology Manager for PetSmart Charities for eight years, and prior to that, worked in Human Resources in municipal government.
 While working for PetSmart Charities, she assisted in developing and managing the free online educational program for animal welfare organizations across North America.
 Robin has a passion for utilizing technology to assist non-profit organizations in developing efficiencies to assist these organizations in meeting their mission.
 She has developed and managed several databases and developed strategies to improve and streamline processes.
 Robin’s experience also includes reviewing and processing of grant applications.

 Central America Representative